IBM/cics-bundle-gradle/README.md

 The plugin builds CICS bundles for any in-service version of CICS Transaction Server for z/OS (version 5.3 and later at the time of writing).

 However, if you're using the `deployCICSBundle` task of the plugin to deploy bundles to CICS, you must enable the CICS bundle deployment API.
-The CICS bundle deployment API is supported by the CMCI JVM server that must be set up in a WUI region (consult the [CICS TS doc](https://www.ibm.com/docs/en/cics-ts/5.6?topic=succs-configuring-cmci-jvm-server-cics-bundle-deployment-api) for details).To use the `deployCICSBundle` task, make sure that:
+The CICS bundle deployment API is supported by the CMCI JVM server that must be set up in a WUI region or a single region to turn it into an SMSS.
+See the [CICS TS doc](https://www.ibm.com/docs/en/cics-ts/6.1_beta?topic=suc-configuring-cmci-jvm-server-cics-bundle-deployment-api) for details.
+To use the `deployCICSBundle` task, make sure that:
- * You have a CICS region that is at CICS® TS V5.6 or later
- * This region is configured to be a WUI region for the CICSplex that contains the deployment target region
+ * For a CICSPlex SM environment, set up the CMCI JVM server in the WUI region of the CICSplex that contains the deployment target region.
+The WUI region must be at CICS TS 5.6 or later.
- * This WUI region is configured to use the CMCI JVM server, including the CICS bundle deployment API
+ * For a single CICS region environment (SMSS), set up the CMCI JVM server in the deployment target region.
+The region must be at CICS TS open beta or later.

 ## Gradle tasks
 The CICS bundle Gradle plugin contributes the following gradle tasks in sequential order.